mileine/mileine/README.md

 ## 👩🏻‍💻 Frontend Engineer

 Hi!
-I’m Mi — a frontend developer and lifelong learner passionate about how technology and creativity can help us reconnect with our authentic selves.
+I’m Mi — a frontend developer and lifelong learner passionate about how technology and creative work can help us reconnect with our authentic selves.

 I’ve been in the tech industry for over 15 years.